 - Nuclear Renaissance: Making the Business Case for New Nuclear Plants, Deloitte Consulting LLP, November 2009

-- Reducing Lifecycle Expenditures: Total cost of ownership accounting optimizes long-term costs.
-This article was published in Public Utilities Fortnightly, May 2009.
-Copyright PUR Inc. (www.fortnightly.com).
-Used by permission of the publisher.
+- Reducing Lifecycle Expenditures: Total cost of ownership accounting optimizes long-term costs, Public Utilities Fortnightly, May 2009

-Before joining StrategyDriven, Nathan served as a Senior Manager in Deloitte and Ernst & Young’s Power & Utilities consulting practices.
-In this role, he lead teams of nuclear power consultants in the evaluation and streamlining of client utility asset management programs; often supporting the implementation of integrated Enterprise Resource Planning (ERP) systems.
+Before joining DataGlance as Vice President, Business Development, Nathan served as a Black & Veatch as a Managing Director, StrategyDriven Principal, and Deloitte and Ernst & Young Senior Manager in those firms’ respective consulting practices.
+In these roles, he lead teams of consultants in the evaluation and streamlining of client utility asset management programs; often supporting the implementation of integrated Enterprise Resource Planning (ERP) systems.

 Prior to becoming a management consultant, Nathan held several influential nuclear industry positions at the Institute of Nuclear Power Operations (INPO).
 During his tenure, he led teams of nuclear operations professionals in the performance evaluation of over 24 nuclear electric generating stations from 20 utilities in the United States, Canada, and Japan.
 He also led the nuclear industry’s effort to redefine performance standards in the areas of organizational alignment, managerial decision-making, plant operations, and risk management; authoring or significantly contributing to several publications against which nuclear power plant performance is evaluated including: